edenlabllc/rmk/docs/configuration/configuration-management/init-aws-provider.md

 ### Reconfiguration of the AWS profile if wrong credentials has been input

-Change the value of a specific flag if adjustments are required.
+Modify the value of a specific flag if changes are needed:

 ```shell
 rmk config init --aws-access-key-id=<new_aws_access_key_id> --aws-secret-access-key=<new_aws_secret_access_key>